Community Service and Volunteer Opportunities

 All this becomes part of the Indian River Virtual Golf Academy where members of the IRGF Player’s Club, Player Cadets and Player Cadet Specialists can advance in the game at their own pace.

-Player Cadets earn either Community Service Credit Hours or compensation for their services.
+Player Cadets earn either Community Service Credit Hours, Volunteer Hours, or compensation for their services.
 It is their choice based upon defined needs.

 By 2019, over 40 former Player Cadets have played either collegiate golf, work part-time jobs at area golf facilities or have launched a career in the golf industry.